YaChienChang/Neural-Lyapunov-Control/README.md

 # Neural-Lyapunov-Control
-This repository contains the code for learning Lyapunov functions and control policies of nonlinear dynamical systems in the paper:
+This repository contains the code for the paper:
 Neural Lyapunov Control

 ## Requirements